das-Abroxas/maven-osgi-dependency-helper/README.md

 2. Make the script executable `sudo chmod +x dependencies.sh`

+3. Show help for usage information: `./dependencies.sh -h` or `./dependencies.sh -?`

 **Optional**: Since the password of the SSH key is requested every time the _ssh_ or _scp_ command is called it is advisable to store the SSH key+password in an SSH agent.
 This way the tool can be used without interruptions.

 An introduction and/or further reading about _ssh-agent_ can be found for example on [ssh.com](https://www.ssh.com/ssh/agent) or [Wikipedia](https://en.wikipedia.org/wiki/Ssh-agent).

 ### Show dependencies

-`./dependencies.sh show /path/to/maven-project/1 /path/to/maven-project/2 ...`
+`./dependencies.sh -s /path/to/maven-project/1 /path/to/maven-project/2 ...`

-With the **_show_** command you get an overview over all transitive dependencies of your local project(s).
+The **_-s_** command switch will get you an overview over all transitive dependencies of your local project(s).

 First you get a table where all dependencies are listed and those already used in the framework are marked additionally.